AtlasOfLivingAustralia/atlas-index/search-service/README.md

 ### Elasticsearch

-To run the elasticsearch, mongodb and rabbitmq needed for the search-service use the following command:
+To run the elasticsearch, mongodb, postgresql and rabbitmq needed for the search-service use the following command:

 ```bash
 docker-compose -f ./docker/docker-compose.yml up